CarlosUlisesOchoa/csv-file-validator/README.md

 python main.py
 ```

-New CSV files (`sample1.csv`, `sample2.csv`) with only valid rows will be created in the `output` directory.
+New CSV files e. g. the new `sample1.csv` will contain only valid rows and will be located in the `output` directory.
 Also, a log file named `log.txt` will be updated with processing details.

 ## Contact